homemadearcade/zero/todo/4_TODO_FEATURES.md

 CUTSCENES
   A default cutscene runs at the beginning

   The End.
-The test can be customized.
+The text can be customized.
   Default Ending cutscene

-UNLOCKABLES
-  Make Choose Descriptors an Unlockable

-  Differentiate Unlockables between Choose my Sprites Vs Choose System Sprites.
-Choose my Sprites is always unlocked

-BLANK GAME VIEW IS A VIEW
-  Select view in ALL kinds of steps

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------